On Interactive Tele-Video Technologies - IAVT

 IAVT in TeleMental Health

 The use of IAVT in telehealth and TeleMental Health (E-Counseling, Tele-Psychology) has proliferated similarly to the way it has become popular in the general public.
 IAVT in Tele-Psychology has been increasingly used for assessment, prevention and treatment of mental disorders, as well as for supervision and consultations.
-A few studies have supported the obvious, that the ability to establish and maintain the therapeutic alliance in mental health treatment provided via IAVT is comparable to in-person treatment.
+Many studies have supported the obvious, that the ability to establish and maintain the therapeutic alliance in mental health treatment provided via IAVT is comparable to in-person treatment.
 Young people, or those who have been called "Digital Natives," have extensive experience and equal liking, not only for texting but also for video-conferencing type technologies (Zur & Zur, 2011).
-Obviously, their positive experience and attitudes towards Skype and other video-conferencing technologies translate readily to using it in TeleMental Health or E-counseling.
+Obviously, their positive experience and attitudes towards video-conferencing technologies translate readily to using it in TeleMental Health or E-counseling.

 When it comes to TeleMental Health, E-Counseling, or Tele-Psychology, IAVT offers tremendous advantages for working with those who are in remote areas with limited access to in-person services; those who are home-bound (e.g., those with agoraphobia or a physical disability); those in the LGBT community, who are reluctant to discuss their concerns with local psychotherapists or counselors; those in jails and prisons, where mobility of prisoners and access to care are surmountable problems; and those who need professional services outside usual business hours.
 Indeed, for some individuals in-person treatment may not be a possibility due to personal, physical, psychological, financial, or cultural issues, and IAVT may be a viable treatment option for them.
 Additionally, IAVT may prove especially helpful for communicating with in-person treatment clients between treatment sessions (such as in emergency situations and crises) as well as when a client may be away from the local area for a period of time, such as in the case of a business trip or vacation.
 For those clients who want to, or need to, continue regular contact with their psychotherapist, these technologies may provide the means to do so effectively.
 Then there are people who simply prefer the distance and control of the setting that is provided by video technologies in comparison to in-person meetings.